 Nearly one third of all the planet's marine mammal species have been spotted in the gulf's waters which include both seasonal visitors and residents, such as the 15 metre Bryde's whales found here year round.
 Other common sightings include common dolphins, bottlenose dolphins and the magnificent orca or 'killer whale' - actually the largest member of the dolphin family.

 Other possible sightings may include blue whale, long-finned pilot whale, sei, minke whale and southern right whale – so called because they were once the 'right' whale to hunt.
 Humpback whales also feature on the highly-likely-to-spot list at certain times of year; the Hauraki Gulf lies on their migration route bewtween the Antarctic and the Pacific.

-Auckland Whale and Dolphin Safari state that dolphins are seen on more than 90% of their trips and whales on around 80%, so getting up close and personal isn't just possible but highly likely.
-In fact this long established company with daily departures are so confident they can take you to where the cetacean action is you can have another trip for free if you don't get lucky.
+Auckland Whale and Dolphin Safari state that dolphins are seen on more than 90% of their trips and whales on over 50%, so getting up close and personal isn't just possible but highly likely.
+In fact this long established whale watching company with daily departures are so confident they can take you to where the whale and dolphin action is you can have another trip for free if you happen to be unlucky.

 In summary, 1.2 million hectares of ocean, over 50 islands, thousands of wildlife species and quite possibly an infinite number of ways to find fun and adventure - this is the Hauraki Gulf Marine Park.

 To book a whale and dolphin spotting trip, contact the team at Auckland Whale and Dolphin Safari.

 Experience the diverse wildlife and stunning scenery of Auckland’s Hauraki Gulf Marine Park.
 Enjoy whale watching, dolphin encounters and an abundance of seabirds while learning from on-board experts and directly supporting our conservation efforts.